-During 1962, they appeared in Hamburg and, after sending a demo tape they were signed to Pye Records the following year.
-Guitarist Michael Pendergast shortened his surname to 'Pender' while drummer Chris Crummey changed his name to 'Curtis'.
+In 1962, they appeared in Hamburg, and after sending a demo tape, they were signed to Pye Records the following year.
+Guitarist Michael Pendergast shortened his surname to ‘Pender’ while drummer Chris Crummey changed his name to ‘Curtis’.

-Their debut, Sweets For My Sweet, was a memorable tune with strong harmonies and a professional production.
-By the summer of 1963, it climbed to number one establishing The Searchers as rivals to Brian Epstein's celebrated stable of Liverpool groups.
+Their debut, Sweets For My Sweet, was a memorable tune with strong harmonies and professional production.
+By the summer of 1963, it climbed to #1, establishing The Searchers as rivals to Brian Epstein‘s celebrated stable of Liverpool groups.

-The album Meet The Searchers was swiftly issued and revealed the group's R&B pedigree on such standards as Love Potion Number 9.
-Meanwhile, Tony Hatch composed a catchy follow-up single, Sugar And Spice, which just failed to reach number one
+The album Meet The Searchers was swiftly issued and revealed the group’s R&B pedigree on such standards as Love Potion Number 9.
+Meanwhile, Tony Hatch composed a catchy follow-up single, Sugar And Spice, which just failed to reach #1

 The band toured constantly and embraced an exhausting schedule of TV and radio spots and other promotional necessities.
 High points included a weekly Radio Luxembourg series and package tours on the “scream circuit” with Roy Orbison, Freddie & The Dreamers and Tommy Roe, where they were constantly mobbed by teenage fans.

-With two smash hits in rapid succession, The Searchers caused The Beatles some nervous backwards glances by the close of 1963.
+With two smash hits in rapid succession, The Searchers caused The Beatles some nervous backward glances by the close of 1963.
 It was their third single, however, that won them international acclaim.

-Needles And Pins was a superb song, written by Sonny Bono (of Sonny & Cher fame) and brilliantly arranged by the group, and a striking chart-topper of its era.
+Needles And Pins was a superb song, written by Sonny Bono (of Sonny & Cher fame) and brilliantly arranged by the group, it was a striking chart-topper of its era.